scan-io-git/scan-io/docs/reference/cmd-sarif-issues.md

 **Rule Description**
 - Includes help text from SARIF rule definitions
 - Parses and formats reference links
+- Falls back to the rule's full description when markdown help is not available

 **GitHub Permalink**
 - Direct link to vulnerable code in repository